Gender Pay Gap Reports

 Most Recent Report

-The figures set out above have been calculated using the standard methodologies as set out in the ACAS “Managing Gender Gap Reporting” guidance.
+The figures set out above have been calculated using the standard methodologies as set out in the Equalities Office Statutory Guidance, Preparing your Data, published on 27 February 2023

 How does Orbis ‘s gender pay gap compare?

-We can report that at Orbis Protect Ltd when comparing mean (average) hourly pay, women’s mean hourly pay is 1.7% higher than men’s.
+We can report that at Orbis Protect Ltd when comparing mean (average) hourly pay, we do not have a gap; women’s mean hourly pay is 10.5% higher than men.

 Orbis remains committed to the principle of equal opportunities and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
 It has a clear policy of paying employees equally for the same or equivalent work, regardless of their sex (or any other characteristic set out above).
 We have well established policies confirming our commitment to equal opportunities to ensure that no employee is subjected to discrimination in the workplace.